 Minimum recommended data products

 Of the many different data products produced by the calibration pipeline, a subset has been identified as essential for extracting the intended science from the data.
-These are termed the "minimum recommended data products" (MRDP).
+These are termed the "minimum recommended products" (MRP).
 The selection of data products that are included in this set depends upon the instrument used to obtain the data, and its configuration and operating mode.
-Generally, products in the MRDP include the lowest-level science product for which the instrumental signature has been removed along with the associated data quality products, but exclude calibration and certain ancillary products.
+Generally, products in the MRP include the lowest-level science product for which the instrumental signature has been removed along with the associated data products, but exclude calibration, preview, and certain ancillary products.

 Data from JWST are likely to be reprocessed with the calibration pipeline from time to time, particularly early in the mission lifetime.
-Users may also wish to reprocess JWST data for many of the same reasons, including:
+Searches and retrievals will always access data from the most recent processing.
+Users may also wish to reprocess JWST science data themselves with the JWST CAL pipeline software for many of the same reasons, including: